 Introduction of ramen in Japan

-Certainly, during the Shōwa period (1926 to 1989) ramen became very popular in Japan among people who preferred to have dinner outside their home.
+Certainly, during the Shōwa period (1926 to 1989) ramen became very popular in Japan among people who preferred to have dinner outside their homes.
 Back in that time, eating ramen was a special occasion, a moment to distract from the daily routine.

 The first ramen restaurant was founded in Yokohama in 1910, and some years later the world’s first instant ramen was invented; its distribution and popularity spread, allowing many people to cook noodles at home, simply by adding some hot water.
-The convenience and rapidity of this process has remained unchanged, and thanks to that ramen became very popular even overseas.
-Then, in 1994, the Shin-Yokohama Museum was founded, attesting its first origin: here you can taste the most famous varieties of ramen and see and experience the traditional technique for making noodles.
+The convenience and rapidity of this process have remained unchanged, and thanks to that ramen became very popular even overseas.
+Then, in 1994, the Shin-Yokohama Museum was founded, attesting to its first origin: here you can taste the most famous varieties of ramen and see and experience the traditional technique for making noodles.

 Nowadays, people not living in Japan or oriental countries may think that ラーメン is only instant ramen, due to its extraordinary distribution overseas (you can buy instant noodles even on Amazon!), not knowing how it is hard to prepare a good broth and hand-made noodles for ramen.

-In Japan you can taste ramen in a ramen ya, literally “ramen store”.
+In Japan, you can taste ramen in a ramen ya, literally “ramen store”.
 (Adding -屋 や to a goods word creates the relative “shop/store” for that word; try it with other words: udon ya うどん屋, hon ya 本屋 bookshop, kutsu ya 靴屋 shoe store.)

 Here you can choose between Miso (味噌 – みそ a soybean paste), Shōyu (醬油 soy sauce), or shio (塩 salt) ramen.
 This refers to what flavor is added to the soup (出し dashi).
 Additional variations include a vegan version or a spicy Miso, the latter of which can be customized with different levels of spiciness or by adding karee (カレー curry) to the ramen.